Git-baid/Git-baid/README.md

 <h1>Welcome to my GitHub!</h1>
 Experience coding in C++, Python, and C# in Unity3D.
-Computer Science graduate at University of Alaska Anchoragae, minors in Computer Systems Engineering and Mathematics
+Computer Science graduate at University of Alaska Anchorage, minors in Computer Systems Engineering and Mathematics

 <h2>🎮 Personal Development Projects:</h2>